I’m currently in Indonesia

 North Komodo is where to go and find channels, pinnacles, and some great drift dives.
 The current can be strong, attracting reef sharks, rays, turtles, and big fish.
 Eagle rays often hang out in Crystal rock.
 During the rainy season (December – March), diving in this region may not be possible due to northwestern winds creating extremely choppy waters.

-Crystal rock dive site
+Crystal Rock dive site

 The Crystal Rock dive site in Komodo is composed of two submerged pinnacles near Gili Lawalaut.
 The biggest rock goes up to the surface, and the smallest one is 12 meters down.